Rickaym/pyforge/informant/how-mcmods-work.md

-###### Document is still in progress..
-Think of this as an idea board of the ideas understood and established so far.
+###### Document is still in progress.. granted as a refined idea board of things understood and established so far.

 # Minecraft Java Edition